mayvelous/react-complete-guide/README.md

 - React context is NOT optimised for high frequency changes
 - should not be used to replace ALL component communications and props

+## App 5: Food Order

+Practicing what we've learn so far in a slighter bigger app.